Food and AgriBusiness Entrepreneurial Initiative @ UGA

 Do you have a great idea?
-Expand your leadership and business skills through a team-based competition of the development of a new food product, new agricultural technology, or a new food or agricultural-related business!
+Then participate in FABricate!
+FABricate is a competition where you can expand your leadership and business skills through the development of a new food product, new agricultural technology, or a new food or agricultural-related business.
 Take advantage of funding, seminars, and faculty mentorship through the college's FABricate entrepreneurial initiative.

 Who can compete?

-- Individuals or teams of up to 5 UGA students; at least 50 percent of team members must be CAES students.
+- Individuals or teams of up to 5 UGA students; at least one person of the team must be a CAES student.

 - Interdisciplinary teams are encouraged.

 - Each team must have a faculty mentor but can additionally include external constituents as advisers.

 What teams will win the grand prize and be crowned the Fabricate winner?
 All faculty, staff, and students are welcome to come out to enjoy the competition, indulge in heavy hors d’oeuvres, and vote for their favorite team.